mozilla/experimenter-docs/docs/desktop-rollouts.md

 You can monitor users that receive your configuration by looking at the [experiments environment](https://firefox-source-docs.mozilla.org/toolkit/components/telemetry/data/environment.html?highlight=experiments#experiments).
 When a rollout is active, it will add the following:

 - `id`: `default-<feature>`, where `<feature>` is the id of your feature in the manifest
-- `branch`: The slug of the whatever rollout configuration is active=
+- `branch`: The slug of the whatever rollout configuration is active

+Remember that rollouts are not measurement tools.
+Rely on experimentation to measure effect sizes.

 ## Testing instructions